 Which Phase Does Crossing Over Occur?
 Let’s Break Down the Process That Shapes Your DNA

 You and your sibling probably don’t look identical.
-Consider this: that something is called crossing over — and it’s one of the most crucial events in biology.
+Even though you share the same parents, something happened during your formation that made you uniquely you.
+That something is called crossing over — and it’s one of the most crucial events in biology.
 But when exactly does it happen?
-Because of that, even though you share the same parents, something happened during your formation that made you uniquely you.
 And why does it even matter?

 Let’s get into it.